CapIntel FAQ

 Consideration of a reasonable range of alternative products must be completed prior to any investment action or recommendation, etc.

-However, your comparison only needs to be completed prior to your initial investment action or recommendation.
-If your previous comparison is still applicable and valid, and there have been no significant changes to any of the products used in the comparison, you only need to reference your past comparison as opposed to re-doing the actual comparison.
+However, your physical comparison of a product only needs to be completed on an annual basis or when there has been a significant change to the product.
+If your previous comparison (which was completed less than 12 months ago) is still applicable and valid, and there have been no significant changes to any of the products used in the comparison, you only need to reference your past comparison as opposed to re-doing the actual comparison.

-However, please note currently in CapIntel your completed comparisons on products will re-set after a year turning the green checkmark (which indicates a comparison was done) back to the grey check indicating a new comparison must be completed.
+Please note your completed comparisons in CapIntel will re-set after a year, turning the green checkmark (which indicates a comparison was done) back to the grey checkmark (indicating a new comparison must be completed).

 Does a comparison need to be completed on the different series of each fund?